-Connect the wires coming out of your wall to the screws on the unit.
+Connect the wires coming out of your wall to the provided screws on the unit.

-Either wire can connect to either screw.
+Either wire can connect to either provided screw.
 The order doesn't matter.

-Step Seven: Place Your Ring Video Doorbell over the holes.
+Place your Ring Video Doorbell over the holes.

 Step Eight: Screw in the Ring Doorbell